mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 Uh oh.

-From tinkering with the script, I discovered that it had a bug.
-Even though it worked correctly on the support engineer's machine, it always reported success in my testing environment.
+Even though the script worked correctly on the support engineer's machine, it always returned a false positive in my testing environment.

 From further inspection of the microSD, it was clear that the manufacturer had misunderstood our instructions.
 We wanted them to perform QA with a test microSD and replace it with a fresh one before it was packaged for the customer.
 The manufacturer wasn't doing the swap, so they were shipping units to customers with used microSDs.

 Fortunately, this mistake was relatively easy for us to correct at our office.
 Our local team opened each box, re-flashed the microSDs back to clean state, re-packed them, and sent them to our warehouse.

 Long-term, we obviously don't want to re-flash every microSD in our office.
-When we reported this to our manufacturer, they told us that they had indeed misunderstood our instructions and revised their process to ensure that every microSD that reaches customers is freshly flashed with our image.
+When we reported the issue to our manufacturer, they told us that they had indeed misunderstood our instructions and revised their process to ensure that every microSD that reaches customers is freshly flashed with our image.
 We'll verify the next batch again, but I'm hopeful that we're approaching the end of this issue.

 ### How could I have prevented the microSD issue?